yli-yasir/health-m-showcase/README.md

 I decided to learn [React](https://reactjs.org/) because I realized it had a richer and higher quality ecosystem.
 Although it took me a while to learn to do things in a declarative manner in React, I still personally found it easier and more straightforward to work with than Vue.

-Health-m is a single page web application built with React.
+Health-M is a single page web application built with React.
 I used the [Material-UI](https://material-ui.com) React component library to speed up development and to help deliver a high quality user experience.

 ### Challenges and lessons
 * Initialy I thought that my file structure was good and everything was well seperated.
 I had deeply nested folders that were split according to file or component types.
 This later turned against me when the project started growing.
 Due to this structure, it became a pain to import and locate modules, and it started to hinder my development considerably.
 This was when I remembered something I had a while ago but didn't quite understand until now.